HannibalZA/FilePurge/README.md

 # File Purge Utility

-Nice little utility for handling recursive batch file deletes
+Nice little utility for handling recursive batched file deletes

 Honorable mentions to this dude for the Wildcard string matching function, saved some time.
 Thanks, nerd ;)